 - The individual should reasonably expect you to use their data in that way; and

 - You cannot, or do not want to, give the individual full upfront control (i.e. consent) or bother them with disruptive consent requests when they are unlikely to object.

-Notifying patients with vaccination reminders is easily demonstrable as being of benefit, and generally patients would welcome being reminded - the success of reminder campaigns, over the many years we have been providing Sanofi with the service, is testament to that.
+Notifying patients with vaccination reminders is easily demonstrable as being of benefit, and generally patients would welcome being reminded - the success of reminder campaigns carried out by X-on over many years is testament to that.